Southeastern Pennsylvania Transportation Authority Serving Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties

 Philadelphia, PA 19107

 Small, Minority and Women-owned Businesses can now apply online for DBE certification.
 Simply visit the Pennsylvania Unified Certification Program's (PA UCP) website for information about the DBE Program and to request an authorized user account.

 Businesses wishing to apply for DBE certification via the paper process, must submit the following two documents together, fully completed and notarized, along with all required supporting documentation identified on page 14 of the DBE application.

 Businesses located outside of Pennsylvania must first obtain DBE certification in their home state before applying for DBE certification in the PA UCP.
 Once home-state DBE certified, submit the following document, fully completed and notarized, along with all required documentation identified in items 1 through 4 on the first page.

 Additional documents for currently certified DBE firms:

 Please check this page regularly for new notices.

 In accordance with 49 Code of Federal Regulations 26.39: Fostering Small Business Participation, SEPTA has amended its DBE Program Plan to include a Small Business Enterprise (SBE) element.
 Firms wishing to participate as a small business in SEPTA's contracting activities must be at least 51% owned, managed and controlled by economically disadvantaged individual(s) (i.e., personal net worth must not exceed $1.32M and average annual gross receipts for three years must not exceed $23.98M).

 Interested firms must complete an SBE Verification Application and submit it with the required supporting documentation.

-For more information on the SBE Program, you can download the presentation from our June 26th informational and networking session, or contact the DBE Program Office at 215-580-7278.
+For more information on the SBE Program, please contact the DBE Program Office at 215-580-7278.